 The command prompt has been disabled by your administrator.
 Press any key to continue.

 Open registry editor and navigate to HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\System.
-On right-hand side, find a Dword entry called DisableCMD which should be set to 2.
+On the right-hand side, find a Dword entry called DisableCMD which should be set to 2.

 FAQs